AngMaher/Oakfield-Project-1/README.md

 ## Hero Section
 * There is a hero image throughout the whole site and each page has a different image.
-* On this section there is a transparent bos with information, in a contrasting colour of orange.
+* On this section there is a transparent box with information, in a contrasting colour of orange.

 ![This is an image](assets/readme-images/heroimage.png)